IRCGP-Lab/.github/profile/README.md

 # IRCGP-Lab

 Welcome to the Github organization of the IRCGP lab.

-Here, we aim to collect and manage all bioinformatics-related projects in the lab.
+All bioinformatics-related projects in the lab are collected and managed in this organization.

 ## How-to